 Youth are split into grade-level groups called Dens and they work toward rank advancements together.
 Each grade level has a different rank and youth can join Cub Scouts at any time without having to earn previous ranks.
+Learn more about the ranks by clicking on the appropriate grade level button below:

 Once a month all Dens come together to meet as a Pack, giving them a chance to get to know other Cub Scouts and share smiles and skills.